Bool76/bools-wiki/docs/c-sharp/class-objects/README.md

 A class is a reference type and at the run time, any object of the reference type is assigned a null value unless it is declared using the new operator.
 The new operator assigns space in the memory to the object only during run time which means the allocation is dynamic.

-`Car` == When creating an object, which is an instance of the Class, you must identify the name of the Class.
+`Car` == When creating an object, which is an instance of the Class, you must identify the name of the Class (think of it as referencing the "type" of Class you're creating)
 > :memo: **Note:** The Class (`Car`) is also called a "reference type" at run time

 `myObject` == Give the new object a name

 `new` == Is an operator

-`new Car()` == When you create a new object from a Class (reference type), you must assign it a null value or a container to hold the object (creating memory)
+`new Car()` == When you create a new Object from a Class (reference type), you have to instatiated it or think of it as creating a container to hold the Object (creating memory space)

 <br/><br/>